ABOUT

 betsy about

 Betsy Warland is the author of fourteen books of creative nonfiction, memoir, and poetry.
+Two of those books are now published as second editions with new material.

-Reviews out of the US, Germany, and Canada have called Warland’s memoir, Oscar of Between—A Memoir of Identity and Ideas (2016,) “an achievement,” “a roman a clef,” “truly luminous,” and a “tour de
+Reviews out of the US, Germany, and Canada have called Warland’s memoir, Oscar of Between—A Memoir of Identity and Ideas (2016,) “an achievement,” “a roman a clef,” “truly luminous,” and a “tour de force.”
+In 2022, composer Lloyd Burritt’s street opera, “Camouflage Complex,” premiered in Vancouver, BC.
+The libretto, written by Warland, is based on Oscar of Between.

 Warland’s contribution to the arts was recognized in 2016 when she received the Mayor’s Arts Award for Literary Arts in Vancouver.

 Throughout her career, Warland has been dedicated to emerging writers.
 In 1975, she initiated the Toronto Women’s Writing Collective that produced numerous literary events and publications.
-She also initiated and co-coordinated the Women and Words—les femmes et le mots conférence (Vancouver 1983), that brought together one thousand women from across Canada involved in all aspects of contemporary literature.
+She also initiated and co-coordinated the Women and Words — les femmes et le mots conférence (Vancouver 1983), that brought together one thousand women from across Canada involved in all aspects of contemporary literature.
 She designed and directed The Writer’s Studio at Simon Fraser from 2001-2012, where she held faculty and mentor positions for a number of years.

 betsy about